uyeongkim/uyeongkim.github.io/about.md

 {:.note title="Exchange Studnet"}

 ## Projects
-* Devise language module understanding human command and plan to succeed in [ALFRED Challenge](https://leaderboard.allenai.org/alfred/submissions/public)
+* Devised language module understanding natural language instruction and plan to succeed in [ALFRED Challenge](https://leaderboard.allenai.org/alfred/submissions/public) and submitted paper to the ICCV 2023.

 [![ALFRED challenge](https://img.youtube.com/vi/1XoRLNmXffo/0.jpg)](https://www.youtube.com/watch?v=1XoRLNmXffo)

+Submitted paper to the ICCV 2023 and now waiting for the reviews.
+{.note title="Paper Submission"}

 * Served as an advisor to an embodied AI dataset generation project with NIA.

-Description further presented
-{:.note}

-* Join in video temporal action localization dataset generation project with NCSoft AI Center.
+* Joined in video temporal action localization dataset generation project with NCSoft AI Center.

-Description further presented
-{:.note}

 ## Awards and Honors
 * Hongboksun scholarship